D2-mods/D2-Mira/d2-mira/readme.txt

 --

 Components:
 1. Main Component:
 	- Option 1: Standard Installation
-	- Option 2: Start with the core "Big Metal" items
+	- Option 2: Start with the core Big Metal items
 2. Adjust APR and enchantment level (5 options, including vanilla BG2 stats)
 3. Choose damage type for Frag Grenade (fire or slashing)
 4. Make ammo more party friendly (see notes below)
 5. Pulse ammo does double damage on a critical hit (EEs)
 6. Adjust ammo charges per day (default is unlimited)
 7. Animation tweaking (Big Metal Unit)

+Extra patching:
+- Check item usability (can re-run at any time, use if a later tweak added restrictions)

 --